 Engineers forced into trying can’t possibly do as good a job as if they only repaired one brand and a select few types of appliance.
 When you add in the crazy amount of jobs a modern engineer is often given to do each day, combined with the sometimes very large areas to cover then they can practically have little more than half an hour to fix each appliance, so it’s no surprise that unless a customer’s appliance has a simple fault things sometimes don’t work out well.

-Most appliance breakdowns are fairly straight forward and either don’t need any parts fitting or only need a commonly required part
+Most breakdowns are straight forward and don’t need parts fitting or only need a commonly required part

 This is how repairers get by repairing all makes and all types of appliance.
 It’s the reason most repair industries keep going because they survive on the majority of repairs that are simple to fix or don’t need any parts, or only need commonly available parts that they have on the van.
 Any time an engineer doesn’t have the part and has to make a second visit the chances are they will lose money.
 A good, competent engineer can fix the majority of appliances often on the first visit but problems tend to occur when one of the following is true –

 - The appliance is an uncommon or minority brand, or one notoriously difficult to get spare parts for.

 - The fault encountered is unusual, or intermittent (they rarely have enough time to resolve an intermittent fault and are likely to try and guess-order the part and come back or even deny there’s anything wrong at all).

 - The part required to fix the appliance is not carried on their van and needs ordering, often even the spares companies won’t have it either and they in turn may need to order from the manufacturer.